intel/llvm/sycl/doc/SpecializationConstants.md

 composite spec constants, because its defined by its members instead.

 `__spirv_SpecConstantComposite` is a new SPIR-V intrinsic, which represents composite specialization constant.
-Its arguments are LLVM IR valures corresponding to elements of composite type of the constant.
+Its arguments are LLVM IR values corresponding to elements of the composite constant.

 ##### LLVM -> SPIR-V translation